shengzhang37/SAVE/README.md

 <img align="center" src="SAB.png" alt="drawing" width="750">

 For 2--4, we allow the setting to be nonregular where the optimal policy is not unique.
-We apply our method to a data from mobile health applications and find that reinforcement learning algorithms could help improve patient's health status.
+We apply our method to a dataset from mobile health applications and find that reinforcement learning algorithms could help improve patient's health status.
 See the figure that depicts the CI of the value difference below.

 <img align="center" src="CIplot1.png" alt="drawing" width="750">